 Attendance of lectures, exercises and computer labs is optional.
 This implies that students can decide for themselves which lectures and exercises they wish to attend.
 However, though attendance is not a formal requirement for passing the course, the first lecture should be treated as compulsory.
-At this introductory lecture information about the course and the course structure will be given and you will be assigned to working groups for the home assignment.
+At this introductory lecture information about the course and the course structure will be given and students will be guided how/when to join a group for the home assignment.
 If you are unable to attend, contact the lecturer.